BinauralMeet/binaural-meet/services/conference/README.md

       cd ../../
       ```

-   2. link to our project
+   2. Link to our project

       ```bash
       yarn run link